 Prior to the distribution of Amprius Holdings' subsidiaries in late January and early February 2022, the general and administrative expenses of Amprius Holdings were allocated among each subsidiary, including Amprius.
 After the distribution, such costs incurred by the Amprius Holdings were wholly allocated to Amprius as the only remaining subsidiary.
 For the one month ended January 31, 2022 and the year ended December 31, 2021, the fee for Amprius Holdings' services pursuant to the Intercompany Services Agreement was 25% of total costs incurred by Amprius Holdings in connection with the services provided under the agreement.
-From February 2022, the fee for Amprius Holdings' services pursuant to the Intercompany Services Agreement was 100% of total costs incurred by Amprius Holdings in connection with the services provided under the agreement by Amprius Holdings in connection with the services provided under the agreement by Amprius Holdings in connection with the services provided under the agreement by Amprius Holdings in connection with the services provided under the agreement by Amprius Holdings and the Legacy Amprius on June 8, 2022, the Intercompany Service Agreement was terminated upon the closing of the Business Combination on September 14, 2022.
+From February 2022, the fee for Amprius Holdings' services pursuant to the Intercompany Services Agreement was 100% of total costs incurred by Amprius Holdings in connection with the services provided under the agreement.
+Pursuant to the termination agreement entered into by Amprius Holdings and the Legacy Amprius on June 8, 2022, the Intercompany Service Agreement was terminated upon the closing of the Business Combination on September 14, 2022.
 Allocated service costs were \$0.1 million for the three months ended September 30, 2022 and 2021, and \$0.7 million and \$0.4 million for the nine months ended September 30, 2022 and 2021, respectively, including costs related to stock-based compensation.
+Allocated services costs amount to \$1.4 million and \$0.4 million for the year ended December 31, 2021 and 2020, respectively, including costs related to stock-based compensation.
 The service costs allocated to us were accounted for as capital contributions by Amprius Holdings to Amprius.